What Are Wisdom Teeth -- and Why Do They Cause Problems?

 | Weeks 4-8 | Bone fills the extraction sockets; full healing complete |

-Pro tip: Stagger ibuprofen (400-600 mg) and acetaminophen (500 mg) every 3 hours rather than taking them together.
-This provides continuous pain relief and reduces the need for narcotic medications.
-A 2018 study in the Journal of the American Dental Association found that this alternating regimen was as effective as hydrocodone for post-extraction pain in 87% of patients.
+Pro tip: Stagger ibuprofen (400-600 mg) and acetaminophen (1,000 mg) — alternating so you take one or the other about every 3 hours — rather than taking them together.
+This provides continuous pain relief and reduces the need for stronger prescription medications.
+Research published in the Journal of the American Dental Association confirms that a combination of 400 mg ibuprofen and 1,000 mg acetaminophen is more effective than opioid-based medications for post-extraction pain, with evidence from dozens of randomized controlled trials supporting this approach.

 Post-Operative Care: Do's and Don'ts